 - Real time 3D Rendering

 You visualize the PUBG game on a 2D Mobile screen.
 However, users will access the Metaverse with VR headset and visualize the world in first person perspective.
-Instead of touch screen control, users would use controllers like Haptic gloves, motion sensors, etc. Hardware components that allow users to interact in the Metaverse will keep changing according to the expansion and use of Metaverse.
+Instead of touch screen control, users would use controllers like Haptic gloves, motion sensors, etc. Hardware components that allow users to interact will keep changing according to the expansion and use of Metaverse.

 Reminder: PUBG, Fortnite or any other game currently available on the market is not Metaverse or even pre-Metaverse.
 We are just changing the specifics of existing platforms to better understand Metaverse.